Swedish PM Resigns After Right, Far-right Poll Win - UrduPoint

 The Christian Democrats, and to a lesser extent the Liberals, later followed suit.

-In a post to Facebook on Wednesday, Akesson thanked "friends of Sweden", around the country.
+In a post to Facebook on Wednesday, Akesson thanked "friends of Sweden" around the country, and noted that negotiating a new government was "a process that will take the time it needs".

 "Now the work begins of making Sweden great again," the party leader said.